lqc/thinkcspy/source/dictionaries.rst

         for k in eng2sp:
            print("Got key", k)

-As we saw earlier with strings and lists, dictionary methods use dot notation, which specifies the name of the method to the right of the dot and the name of the object on which to apply the method immediately to the left of the dot.
-The parentheses indicate that this method takes no parameters.

-A method call is called an **invocation**; in this case, we would say that we are invoking the ``keys`` method on the object ``eng2sp``.
-As we will see in a few chapters when we talk about object oriented programming, the object on which a method is invoked is actually the first argument to the method.

 The ``values`` method is similar; it returns a view object which can be turned into a list: